yevh/VulnPlanet/infra/root_block.md

 # Root block device is not encrypted

-The code examples below block device is not encrypted
+The code example below block device is not encrypted

 ```terraform
 resource "aws_instance" "insecure_example" {